MichaelBurge/michaelburge.github.io/_posts/2017-08-15-how-do-i-modify-a-variable-in-haskell.markdown

   loop
 {% endhighlight %}

+The difference between `ST` and `IO` is that `ST` only allows variables local to the `runST` call.
+Mutable local variables have no external side effects.
+They are completely safe to use, which is why we can embed them anywhere.
+The compiler ensures that the references never escape.

+`IO` lets you use global variables, write files, connect to databases, and all sorts of other things.

 ## Implicit Parameters

 In __Shadowing__, we learned that you can sometimes simulate mutation by creating a new value with the same name, rather than updating the existing value.
 In __State Monad__, we learned that you can make this more composable by hiding the parameters and implicitly threading them along. `ImplicitParams` is a language extension that allows you to thread hidden parameters anywhere in your code.